-Clinical signs associated with infection can vary greatly between cats.
-Some cats affected with FHV-1 may only have mild conjunctivitis (inflammation of the white part of the eye) of one or both eyes.
-While other cats with a more severe form of the disease may show ocular (eye) and nasal (nose) discharge, conjunctivitis), coughing and sneezing.
-Some cats may develop ulcers of the cornea (the clear “window” in the front part of the eye).
-Corneal ulcers can be very painful and serious enough to cause noticeable scarring on the normally clear cornea.
-An infected corneal ulcer may even progress to cause perforation of the eye.
+Some cats affected with FHV-1 may only have mild conjunctivitis (redness and inﬂammation of the white part of the eye) of one or both eyes.
+Other cats have more severe disease and may show ocular and nasal discharge, conjunctivitis, coughing and sneezing.
+Cats may also develop ulcers of the cornea (the clear “window” in the front part of the eye).
+Corneal ulcers can be very painful and serious enough to cause noticeable scarring or even perforation of the normally clear cornea.

 Vaccination against herpesvirus infection is included in the typical feline vaccination schedule provided by your primary care veterinarian.
-The vaccine minimizes the clinical signs of FHV-1 but does not prevent future outbreaks.
+The vaccine minimizes the clinical signs of the herpesvirus infection but does not prevent future outbreaks.
 Additionally, the vaccination does not cure cats already infected with the herpesvirus.